hmn24/pyQ-Simple-LSTM-with-Dash-Plotly/README.md

-4) If not using the archive version, the anaconda's pyq library's __init__.py would need to be replaced by this repo's __init__.py file for the script to work correctly, i.e. define within the .py namespace
+4) If not using the archive version, the anaconda's pyq library's __init__.py would need to be replaced by this repo's __init__.py file for the script to work correctly, i.e. define python functions within the .py namespace

 Corresponding directory: $CONDA_PREFIX/lib/python3.7/site-packages/pyq